-Mehr Reformed Ministries affirm the Bible as the authoritative Word of God.
-We are not independent ministry it means we are under supervision, furthermore, in theology, we are covenantal and have loyalty to teach, preach, proclaim, and practice fully and freely the whole counsel of God, as contained in the Scriptures and understood in the Westminster Confession of Faith.
+Mehr Reformed Ministries affirm the Bible as the authoritative Word of God and our theology is covenantal and we faithfully teach, preach, proclaim, and practice fully and freely the whole counsel of God, as contained in the Scriptures and understood in the Westminster Confession of Faith.

 Our beliefs are summarized of WCF as follows: